JetBrains/kotlin-web-site/pages/contribute.md

 ## Create tutorials or videos

 If you've created tutorials or videos for Kotlin, please share them with us via <feedback@kotlinlang.org>.
-We'd be happy to add them to the list of resources at [Kotlin is Awesome!](https://kotlin.link/), which is maintained by the community.

 ## Translate documentation to other languages